AriFordsham/GHCWiki/commentary/compiler/tc-rn-monad.md

 - [compiler/typecheck/DsMonad](/trac/ghc/browser/ghc/compiler/typecheck/DsMonad): specialises the `TcRnIf` monad for the desugarer.

-The typechecker and renamer use *exactly* the same monad, `TcRn`; the desugarer and interface-file checker use differnt instantiations of `TcRnIf`.
+The typechecker and renamer use *exactly* the same monad, `TcRn`; the desugarer and interface-file checker use different instantiations of `TcRnIf`.
 To give you the idea, here is how the `TcRn` monad looks:

 ```wiki
 type TcRn a       = TcRnIf TcGblEnv TcLclEnv a